 Engagement and partnerships

 We have a team of Advisors to support local and national work.
-The Engagement Advisors cover nine regions across England.
-Along with our National Advisors, they support key strategic partners, including Active Partnerships and National Governing Bodies of Sport (NGBs).
+Our Strategic Partnership Advisors cover nine regions across England.
+They support key strategic partners, including Active Partnerships and National Governing Bodies of Sport (NGBs).
 Our work enables these partners to be more effective in supporting disabled people to be active.

 The team has five main areas of work: